nebojsac/Campayn-API/README.md

 SSL Usage
 ---------

-The API doesn't currently use SSL, but will in the future.
+The API supports SSL, just use https in your endpoint urls.

 Conventions in the API documentation